OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-7/instructions.md

 # Module 7: Docker

 We're now going to dockerize the two services and show how we can override the defaults to re-wire the two services.
 We're going to use a Docker user-defined network (see https://docs.docker.com/network/network-tutorial-standalone/#use-user-defined-bridge-networks) because by using Docker user-defined networks we are able to connect the two containers to the same network and have them communicate using only the others IP address or name.
-For real-world production deployments you would use a Kubernetes environment, such as IBM Cloud Private or the IBM Cloud Kubernetes Service.
+For real-world production deployments you would use a Kubernetes environment, such as Red Hat OpenShift or IBM Cloud Kubernetes Service.

 Take a look at the **open-liberty-masterclass/start/coffee-shop/Dockerfile:**